CarineRey/caars/INSTALL-HPC.md

 ### Transdecoder >= 3.0.1

 Get it from [github](https://github.com/TransDecoder/TransDecoder).
-It's written in Perl, but it build cd-hit, so there is a 'make' step.
+It's written in Perl, but it build it's own 'cd-hit', so there is a 'make' step.

 ```sh
 mkdir -p /applis/PSMN/debian7/TransDecoder